20 From 70. My Favorite Films From The Year 1970

 And two, because my father, being one of those old skool man's man, would have probably thought of any kid who sang to his dad as being a Nancy-boy.
 Therefore, if I ever did tried to sing to him, he most likely would've responded by locking me down in the basement with a box full of cigars and wouldn't have let me out until I smoked every single one.

-Considering the time it was released, Five Easy Pieces is a film that is much more unique that it may first appear to be.
+Considering the time it was released, Five Easy Pieces is a film that is much more unique that its standard premise make it first appear to be on the surface.

 Really high.